numpy/numpy/doc/source/reference/arrays.classes.rst

 .. warning::

     Matrix objects over-ride multiplication, '*', and power, '**', to be matrix-multiplication and matrix power, respectively.
-If your subroutine can accept sub-classes and you do not convert to base-class arrays, then you must use the ufuncs multiply and power to be sure that you are performing the correct operation for all inputs.
+If your subroutine can accept sub-classes and you do not convert to base- class arrays, then you must use the ufuncs multiply and power to be sure that you are performing the correct operation for all inputs.

 The matrix class is a Python subclass of the ndarray and can be used as a reference for how to construct your own subclass of the ndarray.